hafsahfreeaccount/Hangman/README.md

 # Hangman

 ## **Primary Target Audience**
 Our primary target audience includes high school and college students aged 13-18.
-The game is an educational tool that enables students to learn, play and compete with peers in a fun and interactive way.
+Hangman is an educational game that enables students to learn, play and compete with peers in a fun and interactive way.
 The game aims to encourage healthy competition between students, expand their vocabulary with word challenges and gamify education in an engaging way.

 ## **User Requirements**
 ### Functional Requirements